Updates from NYF President Som Paneru

 Thank you for your support.

 Friends, we are deeply grateful for your continued love and support for the children, young adults, and families in our care.
 Thank you, also, to our staff on the ground in Nepal and for their incredible work.
-As always, if you have any questions about this update or would like more information about our programs in general, please don’t hesitate to contact us at firstname.lastname@example.org.
+As always, if you have any questions about these updates or would like more information about our programs in general, please don’t hesitate to contact us at firstname.lastname@example.org.